Skip to main content

 Speakers

-Christina Perella – Title forthcoming (co-advised by Adam Terando and Jelena Vukomanovic)
+Christina Perella – Climate as Push and Pull: Forecasting Movement of US Populations (co-advised by Dr. Adam Terando and Dr. Jelena Vukomanovic)

-Owen Smith – Title forthcoming (advised by Josh Gray)
+Owen Smith – Accelerating Land Surface Phenology Estimation with Computationally Efficient Bayesian LSP Modeling (advised by Dr. Josh Gray)

 Lecture